maxwellcui/VLQ_BDT/README.md

 - [x] normalization of event weight

-Variables that are included in training data (tick indicates in-use variables in training):
+Variables that are included in training data (tick indicates variables used in training):
 - [x] `mu`
 - [x] `el_pt`
 - [x] `mu_pt`